 One reported to be south of Crothers Memorial Hall was not seen as of February, 2018.

 A significant group will be found by going to the end of Lathrop Place and taking the path alongside 950 into the greenbelt, where a trail runs along Junipero Serra Boulevard between Stanford Avenue and Frenchman’s Road.
 Three were found in March, 2018 upon taking a right onto the trail (location).

 * On the term “digger pine”

 Gudde, Erwin G. (Gustav).
 California place names: The origin and etymology of current geographical names.
 4th ed.
 Rev. by William Bright.
-1998.
+1998:

-Name derivation, genus | species The Latin name | Jpseph sabine (1770–1837), English horticulturalist, founder of Transactions of the Royal Horticultural Society
+Name derivation: Pinus – Latin for pine; sabiniana – Joseph Sabine (1770–1837), English horticulturalist, founder of Transactions of the Royal Horticultural Society.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings subsequently added the note on the removed tree at Museum and Lomita and the footnote on the term “digger.”
 Sairus Patel added the Frost location and noted the Crothers and Museum/Lomita trees was missing (Mar 2018); the Museum & Palm Drive location was added Dec 2018.